+1003 Composition I Studies principles and techniques of expository and persuasive composition, analysis of texts with introduction to research methods, and critical thinking.
+(F, S) ACTS: ENGL 1013

+Pre-requisites:

-- Composition I Studies and practices the fundamentals of written communication including principles of grammar, punctuation, spelling, organization, and careful analytical reading.
-(F, S) ACTS: ENGL 1013 - Pre-requisites: - Test scores as outlined under admissions policies in this catalog or completion of CPT 0023 and/or CPT 0033 with a grade of "C" or better. - Keyboarding skills are required before enrolling in this class.
+- 1. Test scores as outlined under admissions policies in this catalog or completion of CPT 0023 and/or CPT 0033 with a grade of "C" or better. - 2.
+Keyboarding skills are required before enrolling in this class.
 Students who are non-typists or novice typists may enroll in the course but will be required to spend a minimum of one hour per week in the Schlieman Learning Center practicing typing skills.
 Attendance in the tutoring center is a required component of the class for non and novice typists.